-Updates of this CP are published within five days of the ITPC PMA approval.
+Updates to this Certificate Policy (CP) shall be published within five (5) calendar days following approval by the ITPC Policy Management Authority (PMA).
 Each compliant TSP shall publish their updated CPS(s) in accordance with the latest version of this CP within 30 days of the ITPC PMA approval.